adetokunbo/challengehub.app/_posts/en/2020-03-06-what-makes-a-good-challenge.md

 ref: 2020-03-06-what-makes-a-good-challenge
 lang: en
 ---
-A powerful feature of ChallengeHub is the ability of students to check their solutions in real time.
+A powerful feature of ChallengeHub is the ability of students to check their answers in real time.
 Number and text-based solutions are supported which enable a variety of challenge styles.

-Students check their solution by sending it to ChallengeBot, which responds by informing the student if it is correct.
+Students check their answer by sending it to ChallengeBot, which responds by informing the student if it is correct.
-Being unable to see the solution before getting it correct ensures the solution cannot be derived in reverse.
+Being unable to see the solution before getting it correct ensures it cannot be derived in reverse.

 This post outlines examples of what does — and does not — make a good challenge.